-- The selected Teams will participate in the Oral rounds of the Competition, which will be held in Bologna, Italy. - By the deadline specified in the Timeline (2.1), each Team has to communicate via e-mail a) the names of the Oralists; b) the order in which the Oralists will plead before the Courts; c) the names of all the Members of the Team - Each Team must prepare the Oral Pleadings for the role that was previously assigned by the Organizing Committee.
-If a Team has successfully applied for both Courts, it will have to prepare the Oral Pleadings before both Courts. - The Oral Pleadings will be in English. - A minimum of one and a maximum of two Team's Members shall plead and present the arguments at the hearings. - Any breach of the pleadings' rules will be assessed by the sitting Court and may have consequences on a Team's score or lead to its exclusion from the Competition.
+- The selected Teams will participate in the Oral rounds of the Competition, which will be held in Rome, Italy. - By the deadline specified in the Timeline (2.1), each Team has to communicate via e-mail a) the names of the Oralists; b) the order in which the Oralists will plead before the Courts; c) the names of all the Members of the Team - The selected teams will have to confirm their registration through the payment of 50 euro. - Each Team must prepare the Oral Pleadings for the role that was previously assigned by the Organizing Committee.
+If a Team has successfully applied for both Courts, it will have to prepare the Oral Pleadings before both Courts. - The Oral Pleadings will be in English. - A minimum of one and a maximum of two Team's Members shall plead and present the arguments at the hearings. - Any breach of the pleadings' rules will be assessed by the sitting Court and may have consequences on a Team's final evaluation or lead to its exclusion from the Competition.